 It is rare for obstructive sleep apnea to be caused by nasal obstruction alone.
 The nasal cavity can be obstructed by swelling of the turbinates, septal deviation, and nasal polyps.
 Surgeries to address each of these potential causes of obstruction can improve the flow of air through the nasal passages.
 Nasal surgery is most successfully used for sleep apnea to improve the effectiveness of CPAP.
 Nasal obstruction makes CPAP difficult if not impossible to tolerate.
 Surgery to open the nasal passages markedly improves tolerance to CPAP.

 Various surgical procedures that stabilize the tissue at the roof of the mouth (palate) and walls of the throat (pharynx) have been described.
 The effectiveness of the procedures depends on the tissues involved with collapse of the airway in addition to what is happening elsewhere in the airway.
 Traditionally, a uvulopalatopharyngoplasty (UPPP) was developed.
 It is a long and fancy term to describe a surgery aimed at preventing collapse of the palate, tonsils, and pharynx which is common in sleep apnea.
 UPPP is most successful in patients who have large tonsils, a long uvula (the most posterior part of the palate that hangs down in the back of the throat), or a long, wide palate.
 It also is more successful in patients who are not obese.

-A UPPP is successful 50% to 60% of the time in preventing or decreasing obstructive sleep apnea.
+A UPPP is successful a majority of the time in preventing or decreasing obstructive sleep apnea.
 Studies also have demonstrated a decrease in mortality and decrease in risk of car accidents after UPPP.
 Some people who have a "successful UPPP" and fewer episodes of apnea, still have to use a CPAP after surgery to completely control their obstructive sleep apnea but it has also been shown to improve the quality of life in many individuals following surgery.

 There are complications that are unique to UPPP.